-Your comments are noted.
-It is appropriate to raise concerns but a balance must be struck between the identification and supply of aggregate.
-All sites will have some level of impact, and the Mineral Planning Authority will consider at the plan preparation whether it is likely that impacts can be satisfactorily mitigated.
-At the planning application this will be tested and assessed in detail and if it is found that the impacts cannot be mitigate the site will not be developed.
-Your comment is noted, the Draft Plan will be amended.
-Your comments are noted and the Mineral Planning Authority will continue to liaise with Highways England.
-This site is not proposed for development.
-Your comments are noted.
-Your comments are noted and the Mineral Planning Authority will continue to liaise with Highways England.
+ne planning application this will be tested assessed in detail and if it is found that the acts cannot be mitigate the site will not be eloped.

+comment is noted, the Draft Plan will be nded.

+r comments are noted and the Mineral ning Authority will continue to liaise with ways England.

+site is not proposed for development.